LanguageMachines/frog/README.md

     $ make check

-The second step will automatically download and install (in $PREFIX) the latest stable versions of the following dependencies of our software:
+If you want to automatically download and install the latest stable versions of the required dependencies, then run `./build-deps.sh` prior to the above.
+You can pass a target directory prefix as first argument and you may need to prepend `sudo` to ensure you can install there.
+The dependencies are:

 * [ticcutils](https://github.com/LanguageMachines/ticcutils)
 * [libfolia](https://github.com/LanguageMachines/libfolia)